demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 ### qualys-host-list-detection
 ***
-Get a list of hosts with the hosts latest vulnerability data, based on the host based scan data available in the user’s account.
+Get a list of hosts with the hosts latest vulnerability data.
+The list is based on the host based scan data available in the user’s account.

 #### Base Command